Afrin Liberation Forces: 2024

+On 31 January 2024, the HRE attacked the Turkish controlled village of Basalhayya/Basile.
+The attack was conducted by multiple gunmen infiltrating the village.
+As a result of the attack 12 Turkish soldiers and 8 members of pro-Turkish forces were killed.
+8 Turkish soldiers and 17 pro-Turkish fighters were wounded.
+5 members of the HRE were killed too during the attack according to a statement released by them.
+The Afrin Liberation Forces also released a 2 minutes long video showing parts of the attack.

 On 3 August 2024, at least five Turkish-backed militants were killed in an infiltration operation by HRE forces near the city of Afrin, according to the SOHR.

 The group carried out operations between September 9 and October 9, allegedly resulting in the death of 24 SNA militants, including two Turkish soldiers, and the wounding of 13 others.

 Turkey-based Bianet reported on 25 November, that heavy fighting erupted between the Sham Front and the Afrin Liberation Forces.
 Two Sham Front militants were killed, and two others injured.

 On 27 November, the Sunni Islamist Hay’at Tahrir al-Sham (HTS) launched a major offensive on Aleppo, which ultimately led to the collapse of the Assad regime.
 At the same time, allied SNA and Turkish forces began Operation Dawn of Freedom, aimed at expelling the remaining encircled Kurdish forces, including the HRE, from Tell Rifaat and the wider Shahba region.
 The operation resulted in intense clashes between HRE and SNA units.
 With support of an SDF corridor along the Aleppo and Dayr Hafir axis, HRE and other Kurdish groups were able to withdraw to AANES territory and the Kurdish-held neighbourhood of Sheikh Maqsoud in Aleppo city.

 2025

-On 6 October, the group was allegedly involved in clashes with the Syrian Transitional Government in the Sheikh Maqsoud neighbourhood of Aleppo.
+On 6 October, the group was allegedly involved in Aleppo clashes with the Syrian Transitional Government in the Sheikh Maqsoud neighbourhood of Aleppo.